joansalto/annotetis/README.md

 # <img src="https://github.com/joansalto/annotetis/blob/master/res/megafono.png" height="50" width="50"> Welcome to Annotetis!

-Annotetis is and ambitious project with the goal of <b>uncensore</b> the internet.
+Annotetis is an ambitious project with the goal of <b>uncensore</b> the internet.
 This project has been developed at <b>HackUPC 2017</b>, winter edition.

 ### What is it?